GeorgeImmersives/markdown-portfolio/README.md

 # About Me

-I am an Air Force veteran and `Full Stack Developer`.
-I have dabbled in coding for the last 2 years, learning here and there throughout the internet.
+I am an `Air Force veteran` and have dabbled in coding for the last 2 years, learning here and there throughout the internet.

 I am currently taking this class to work on my foundations and discover new ways to write similar code to what I am used to.
 I want to be a very well versed developer as I feel it will give me a leg up on competition if I am able to adapt to all different styles of code.
 I am also using the time in this course to really work on my algorithm and data structure skills, which I have been working on [here](www.codewars.com).
 I eventually want to get into the gaming community and I know from experience that their whiteboard tests are no joke when it comes to problem solving.
 I'll share a snippet below of the question that got me in an interview.